3 Best Bayou Swamp Tours in Louisiana

 What is the best swamp tour to take in New Orleans?

-We share only our personal opinions from the bayou swamp tours we did.
+We only share our opinions from the best bayou swamp tours we did.
 Close to the huge city as New Orleans, you can feel and experience the pristine wilderness on a boat.

 Bayou Swamp tours in the New Orleans area typically go north of the city to the Honey Island Swamp, half of which is preserved for posterity as part of the Pearl River Wildlife Management Area.
 Some go south to the Jean Lafitte National Historical Park and Preserve, and others head west to Maurepas Swamp Wildlife Management Area.